 “The idea and technique are inseparable” Francis Bacon

-We shall look at the technique of oil painting, received studio practices, systems and processes and gain insight into how artists worked in oils.
+We shall look at the technique of oil painting, studio practices, systems and processes and gain insight into how artists work in oils.
 You will understand and make use of the techniques to express what you feel and think about your subject.
 You will learn how to identify your idea or vision in and through your painting technique.